 A withdrawal from a Main Campus semester occurs if the student:

-- drops all classes for a semester; or
+- Drops all classes for a semester

-- submits a withdrawal request to the Office of the Registrar.
+- Submits a withdrawal request to the Office of the Registrar

-A student who desires to withdraw from the university and drop all Main Campus classes should visit the Office of the Registrar’s Withdraw from the Semester webpage and review the current term's withdrawal calendar to understand the potential impacts of withdrawing.
+A student who desires to withdraw from the university and drop all Main Campus classes should visit the Office of the Registrar’s Withdraw from the Semester webpage and review the current term's withdrawal calendar and the withdrawal checklist to understand the potential impacts of withdrawing.
 Failure to withdraw properly may result in failing grades recorded for every class and liability for the full amount of tuition and fees for that term.

 Withdrawing students (including students applying for a graduate leave of absence) with Federal Perkins/NDSL loans must complete a loan exit interview and clear all outstanding financial balances before leaving the university.
 Failure to do so results in a hold on the student's record.
 This hold prevents receipt of a diploma or an academic transcript of work at the university and registration for future terms.
 Students can complete a loan exit interview by contacting University Student Loans & Debt Management in the Bursar's Office at 303-492-5571, toll free at 800-925-9844 or TTY 303-492-3528.